 GNM status as the UW Bothell and UW Tacoma campuses is not funded on a self-sustaining basis.
 Tuition and fees are comparable to those charged to graduate students.

-Registration is done on the web through MyUW or by telephone through STAR, just as it is for matriculated students.
+Registration is done on the web through MyUW.
 Registration materials and instructions will be mailed to admitted applicants by the appropriate departmental office.

 In order to continue in the GNM program, students must maintain the standard minimum Graduate School cumulative grade point average of 3.0.